baojiao9799/todo-api/APISpec.md

 `400 Bad Request` - Request payload invalid OR dueDate provided not a valid date

-`401 Unauthorized` - Request does not have valid authentication to create todo
+`401 Unauthorized` - User/Client is not authenticated

 ### Fetch all Todos
 ---